watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL - Cloud-native applications - Developer edition.md

     ![A screenshot of the Kubernetes management dashboard showing the YAML file for creating a deployment.](media/Ex2-Task1.13.png)

 12. Scroll down in the Kubernetes dashboard until you can see "Secrets" in the left-hand menu.
-Click it.
+Select it.

     ![A screenshot of the Kubernetes management dashboard showing secrets.](media/Ex2-Task1.14.png)

 13. View the details for the "mongodb" secret.
-Click the eyeball icon to show the secret.
+Select the eyeball icon to show the secret.

     ![A screenshot of the Kubernetes management dashboard showing the value of a secret.](media/Ex2-Task1.15.png)